2000 E. Colfax Avenue,

 It was truly “The Arabian Nights Meets the Rockies”.
 The auditorium had a large orchestra pit and a 14 rank electric theater organ.
 When movies weren’t being shown, the screen was lifted to expose the large stage, big enough to hold almost any entertainment venue.

-Opening night featured a short organ concert followed by a soprano solo of “Allah’s Garden of Roses”, which was written especially for the premier.
+Opening night featured a short organ concert followed by a soprano solo of “Allah’s Garden of Roses”, which was written especially for the premiere.
 That was followed by “A Dream of India”, and several numbers played by Dahl’s Arabian Nights Orchestra.
 A stage show included a bevy of girls in blond wigs and black shorts and tops dancing the Black Bottom.
-The first movie shown at the Aladdin was “Across the Pacific”, starring Monte Blue and Myrna Loy.
+The first movie shown at the Aladdin Theatre was “Across the Pacific”, starring Monte Blue and Myrna Loy.

 The Aladdin Theatre opened in the days of the silent movies, but management was quick to pick up on the latest technology: sound.
 Although a few theatres in Denver had experimented with the sound process, in February, 1927 the Aladdin Theatre had a showing of its first Vitaphone film, “Don Juan”, starring John Barrymore, grandfather of actress Drew Barrymore.
 The film featured synchronized music and a short lecture by Will Hays, Hollywood movie czar.
 Later that same year, the public was treated to a run of “The Jazz Singer”, with Al Jolson, which is generally recognized by movie historians as the film that ushered in the talkies.